 Alfa Romeo Giulia reliability

 In our 2020 Driver Power customer satisfaction survey, Alfa Romeo had a great result, coming ninth out of 30 manufacturers - although it finished second in 2019.
 Owners heaped praise on Alfa's engines and gearboxes, and ranked the brand in first place for ride and handling.

 The Giulia itself came third out of the top 100 cars on sale in the UK in 2019, despite reliability and build quality being scored above average in its weakest area.
 A worrying 28% of owners reported at least one fault within the first 12 months of ownership, mostly related to the electrics.
 The fact the Giulia was still rated so highly should mean most of these faults were not too serious.
-For one reason or another, the model didn’t feature in our list in 2020.
+For one reason or another, the model didn’t feature in our lists in 2020 and 2021.